pwrtelegram/pwrtelegram/README.md

 ## Features:

 * All of the official telegram bot API features plus:
+* Downloading of files up to 1.5 GB in size
+* Anonymus file storage
 * Uploading of files up to 1.5 GB in size
-* Downloading of files up to 1.5 GB in size
 * Uploading of files using an url
+* Uploading of any file/url with automagical type recognition
+* Optional automagical metadata recognition of sent files/urls.
+* Deleting of text messages sent from the bot
 * [You tell me!](https://telegram.me/danogentili)

 ## How do I enable it?

-To enable it simply subsitute the url of the bot telegram API (https://API.telegram.org) with the url of the pwrtelegram API (https://API.pwrtelegram.xyz) in your telegram client.
+To enable it simply subsitute the url of the bot telegram API (https://api.telegram.org) with the url of the pwrtelegram API (https://api.pwrtelegram.xyz) in your telegram client.

 You can use this command to do it:

-sed -i 's/API\.telegram\.org/API\.pwrtelegram\.xyz/g' client.py
+sed -i 's/api\.telegram\.org/api\.pwrtelegram\.xyz/g' client.py

 The API will automagically do the rest :)